Acoustic Playground Elements: What Does Your Playground Sound Like?

 When building outdoor learning spaces – and let’s face it, even on a traditional playground, a child learns from their environment – getting input from the children themselves is a critical element.
 John and I spent two days at Rockwern, immersed in the community, asking questions of faculty and staff.

-Sitting and chatting with the students at Rockwern Academy – a pre-K to eighth grade, Jewish community school – from within their worlds was a great pleasure.
-More importantly, it outlined the story of playground for the school’s Early Childhood Education Center (ECEC).
-To dream, draw and build a framework for this story of wonder and fun, to help these children’s ideas become real in the world is the best work of all.
+Sitting and chatting with the students at Rockwern Academy – a pre-K to eighth-grade, Jewish community school – from within their worlds was a great pleasure.
+More importantly, it outlined the story of the playground for the school’s Early Childhood Education Center (ECEC).
+To dream, draw and build a framework for this story of wonder and fun, to help these children’s ideas become real in the world, is the best work of all.

 The Five Senses and Playground Design

-Spaces dedicated to small group learning, pavement games and discovery – a portion was dedicated to a sensory garden, centered by a imagination house, swings and slides – will contribute the murmur of voices and peals of laughter.
+Spaces dedicated to small group learning, pavement games and discovery – a portion was dedicated to a sensory garden, centered by an imagination house, swings and slides – will contribute to the murmur of voices and peals of laughter.

 It’s inspiring to experience a playground through the senses of a child – like Albert Einstein said, “Imagination is more important than knowledge.”
 Imagination leads us to examine questions and opportunities the mind cannot know.